brianxautumn/git-demo/readme.md

 `git init`
 This directory will now be a git repository.

+## Working on changes
+### See which files have been changed
+While in your git directory check which files have been changed with `git status`

+### See which lines have been changed
+While in your git directory check which lines have been changed with `git diff` or if you want to only see a specific file, `git diff <filename>`

 ### You have an existing repository
 Navigate to a directory where you would like to download.
 Run the following command:
 `git clone <repository>`